corda/corda/docs/source/consensus.rst

      */
     data class ConsumingTx(val id: SecureHash, val inputIndex: Int, val requestingParty: Party)

-Conflict handling and resolution is currently the responsibility of the protocol author.
+Conflict handling and resolution is currently the responsibility of the flow author.